Quick Summary: South Lake Tahoe VHR Rules

 Recent Changes

-- 2026 900-cap amendment in first reading (March 10, 2026), replacing the 150-ft buffer with a hard cap of 900 permits outside the Tourist Core.
-As of March 2026, 1,069 active VHR permits citywide (562 since new ordinance); 270 applications denied under 150-ft buffer rule.
+- 2026 March 24, 2026: City Council adopted 900-permit hard cap for residential areas (effective April 23, 2026), replacing the 150-ft buffer rule.
+Also established minimum renter age of 25 and clarified family trust transfer exception.
+As of April 2026, 1,069 active VHR permits citywide (562 since new ordinance); 270 applications had been denied under the previous 150-ft buffer rule.

 - 2025 Measure T struck down by court (March 2025).
 City adopted Ordinance 2025-1200 (effective July 17, 2025), reopening VHR permits citywide with new rules: 150-ft buffer outside Tourist Core, permits NOT transferable to new owners, fines raised to $1,500-$5,000/day.